DCEM: A deep complementary energy method for solid mechanics: Conclusion

-In this section, we discuss the construction of the basis function.
-The distance function is a special form of the basis function, as explained in \Cref{sec: DCM_method}.
+\bmsection{The construction of the basis function} In this section, we discuss the construction of the basis function.
+The distance function is a special form of the basis function, as explained in \Cref{sec: DCEM_method}.
 If the deep energy method is based on the principle of the minimum potential energy, the basis function is zero only if the position is on the Dirichlet boundary condition.
 Thus, we can construct different basis functions, as shown in \Cref{fig: distance function}.
 The idea of the contour line is adopted in the construction of the basis function.